open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/sb-howto.md

 cd ~
 ```
 Make sure your rpm %_topdir is ~/rpmbuild; if not you should edit your ~/.rpmmacros to include:

+Check for the file ~/.rpmmacros in your home directory, if not Create a file named .rpmmacros in your home directory.

+example: ```bash vim ~/.rpmmacros ```
 ```bash
 mkdir -p ~/rpmbuild/{BUILD,RPMS,SOURCES,SPECS,SRPMS}
 %_topdir %(echo $HOME)/rpmbuild